mastercomfig/mastercomfig/docs/customization/launch_options.md

     * **-console** : displays console on startup
     * **-nostartupsound** : disables game music on main menu
     * **-displayindex x** : uses the monitor at the specified display index. starts at `1`. `0` is the primary display (and the default)
+    * **-gl_enablesamplerobjects** : enables OpenGL sampler objects :warning: **Experimental** as its performance impact (negative or positive) is unknown and its Source implementation may not be complete.
     * **-gl_amd_pinned_memory** : uses `AMD_pinned_memory` for efficient device memory handling :warning: **Experimental** as its performance impact (negative or positive) is unknown.
     * **-gl_nv_bindless_texturing** : uses `NV_bindless_texture` for reduced overhead for managing bindings :warning: **Experimental** as its performance impact (negative or positive) is unknown and its Source implementation may not be complete.